opalj/opal/DEVELOPING_OPAL/tools/src/main/resources/org/opalj/hermes/queries/UnsafeAPIUsage.markdown

 Extracts features regarding the usage of `sun.misc.Unsafe`.
 Several methods of the have been grouped to feature categories.
 The mapping is taken from the Paper:
-*Use at Your Own Risk: The Java Unsafe API in the Wild* by Lues Mastrangelo et al..
+*Use at Your Own Risk: The Java Unsafe API in the Wild* by Lues Mastrangelo et al.[1].
 According to the paper, the analysis supports the following categories:

-> (The following text is from the referenced paper.)

 <dl>
   <dt>Alloc</dt>